Lecturers, Adjuncts & Visitors

 Adjunct Associate Professor

 David “Bo” Bunnell has been a Research Fishery Biologist at the USGS Great Lakes Science Center in Ann Arbor, Michigan since 2004.
-Trained as an Aquatic Ecologist, he is most interested in trophic interactions occurring between fish and their prey.
-He is interested in how these interactions are influence by anthropogenic stressors, such as nonindigenous species and climate change.
-Bunnell is also interested in life history strategies and how these can evolve to influence the population dynamics of managed fish species.
-Within the USGS Great Lakes Science Science, he is assigned to the Lake Michigan section, but am fortunate to have had the opportunity to collaborate on research questions across the Great Lakes basin.
+Trained as an Aquatic Ecologist, I am most interested in trophic interactions occurring between fish and their prey.
+I am also interested in how these interactions are influence by anthropogenic stressors, such as nonindigenous species and climate change.
+Within the USGS Great Lakes Science Center, I am assigned to the Lake Michigan section, but am fortunate to have had the opportunity to collaborate on research questions across the Great Lakes basin.

 Adjunct Associate Professor